 Over the subsequent decades, archaeologists have worked to unravel the story of at least two different cultures.
 The Hohokam culture came first, presumably from the south, followed by the Sinagua, presumably from the north.
 By all indications the two cultures thrived here for about 1,200 to 1,500 years before disappearing around 1425 AD for reasons still not fully understood.

-Three other sites, the petroglyph walls at V Bar V Heritage Site and the cliff houses of Honanki and Wapatki, are protected and interpreted by the United States Forest Service.
+Two other sites, the petroglyph walls at V Bar V Heritage Site and the cliff houses of Honanki and Palatki, are protected and interpreted by the United States Forest Service.
 But hundreds of major and minor sites lay about the landscape, unprotected, across the vast majority in the Camp Verde area.

 Please remember that these public archaeological treasures are protected by federal law.
 Do not remove artifacts or deface these sites in any way.